Pakistan travel guide

 Make sure you have the necessary permissions to travel.
 Specific requirements can change and you should check the latest requirements before travelling.
-A No Objection Certificate is always required for foreign nationals to travel within 10 miles of the Line of Control or to enter Kashmir via Muzaffarabad.

 If you travel to southern Punjab take advice about the local security situation in advance.
 There are frequent reports of criminality and public order incidents.

 There are high levels of lawlessness in the north of Sindh Province with a very high risk from crime and kidnapping.
 The area is frequented by criminal gangs or bandits with access to heavy weaponry.
 On 6 November 2022 a large criminal gang attacked police in Ghotki, northern Sindh, killing several officers and taking others hostage.
 The FCDO advises against all but essential travel to areas of Sindh Province north of, and including, the city of Nawabshah.

 All Pakistan-certified air carriers are included on the UK Air Safety List (ASL).

 The UK Air Safety List identifies foreign airlines which do not fulfil the necessary international safety standards, and are banned from operating commercial air services to, from, and within the United Kingdom.
 Its purpose is to help UK travellers to make informed decisions on which air carriers to use when flying overseas, including on domestic flights.
 We advise UK nationals travelling overseas to take account of the UK Air Safety List when considering which carriers to fly with.

 The list is maintained by the UK Civil Aviation Authority.